Samira64/typing-game/README.md

-Build a speed typing game where we can select the difficulty level and each time you type in the correct word, you will get added to the clock.
+Build a speed typing game where we can select the difficulty level and each time you type in the correct word, you will get 5 seconds added to the clock.

 ![Screenshot](start-typing.png)